|Title:||PEP Purpose and Guidelines|

 Send email back to the PEP author with next steps (post to python-list & -dev).

 Many PEPs are written and maintained by developers with write access to the Python codebase.
-The PEP editors monitor the python-checkins list for PEP changes, and correct any structure, grammar, spelling, or markup mistakes they see.
+The PEP editors monitor the PEP repository for changes, and correct any structure, grammar, spelling, or markup mistakes they see.

 PEP editors don't pass judgment on PEPs.
 They merely do the administrative & editorial part (which is generally a low volume task).